mixpanel/docs/pages/docs/access-security/single-sign-on/shared-sso.md

 > ❗ Any existing SSO settings in the "Linked" Organization will be ignored after this step.

-Start by generating a linking code in the new Admin Organization
+Start by generating a linking code in the new Admin Organization.
+In the "Linked Organizations" section, click "Link Organization", then copy the generated linking code.

 ![SSO Generate Linking Code Image](/sso_generate_linking_code.png)